 Long Term Empty Property Council Tax Premium consultation

-We are reviewing our policy relating to council tax charges for empty properties and want your views on proposals which would see the premium charge increased for long term empty properties.
+We reviewed our policy relating to council tax charges for empty properties and wanted your views on proposals which would see the premium charge increased for long term empty properties.
+We are now able to provide feedback from the 523 responses received.

 Following a change in the law, which came into effect April 2019, we can now charge a larger percentage of premium for these types of houses.

-The premium provides an incentive to the owners of long-term empty properties to bring them back into use and could potentially boost the supply of properties available to rent in the county and help support our housing and homeless strategies.
+The premium provides an incentive to the owners of long-term empty properties to bring them back into use.

 Ourcan give access to finance to help owners bring empty properties back into use.